 Build Your Business With TailoredPay

 If you’re working in the MLM industry, then it’s more than likely you’ll need a certain set of merchant services to run your operations- most importantly, a merchant account.
-At TailoredPay, we specialize in working with clients in high-risk industries, so you don’t have to worry about getting turned away just because of the nature of your work.
+From MLMs to collection agencies and everything in-between, at TailoredPay, we specialize in working with clients in high-risk industries, so you don’t have to worry about getting turned away just because of the nature of your work.
 If you apply today, then you could be approved by tomorrow, and in most cases it only takes a maximum of 48 hours to secure approval.
 Don’t put limits on your business by just taking cash or check payments.
 Instead, it’s time to start taking card payments right now- so be sure to sign up for a merchant account with TailoredPay today!